 In the Tuscan hill town of Volterra, a small museum safeguards the legacy of a lost global powerhouse, the Etruscans.
 This is Volterra's Guarnacci Museum.

 If you were hanging around Europe sometime between 700 and 500 BC, you'd know that everyone who was anyone was Etruscan.
 They were the final word in all things commerce, trade, politics, art, and architecture, dominating life in what is now modern day Tuscany, Umbria, and Latium.
 Heck, before the Etruscans rolled into town, Rome was little more than a sewer filled settlement.
 The Greeks wanted to be as cool as them and everyone else wanted to kill them.
 Their growth, power, and influence was immeasurable, unstoppable.
 Until suddenly it wasn't.

-And now all that's left of them is a dusty museum in Volterra.
+And now all that's left of them is a dusty museum.
+This is Volterra's Guarnacci Museum.